 On This Page

 Gillette Children’s Specialty Healthcare offers comprehensive medical, surgical and rehabilitative care for children and teens who experience brain injuries.
-As the Twin Cities’ only nationally ranked Best Children’s Hospital in pediatric neurology and neurosurgery, we offer exceptional expertise.
+As a regional leader in pediatric neurology and neurosurgery, we offer exceptional expertise.

 Whether a patient experiences a concussion that requires outpatient follow-up care, or a severe brain injury that requires comprehensive inpatient rehabilitation services, Gillette has the specialists, facilities and support services to meet your needs.
 We also partner with Regions Hospital to provide Minnesota’s first Level I Pediatric Trauma Center—offering the highest level of care for children and teens with serious injuries.